Will the Airbus A380 fly again once travel resumes?

 Number of A380s in fleet: 10

 Etihad has been haemorrhaging cash for years, with annual losses totalling billions of dollars.
 Abu Dhabi-based Etihad has also historically struggled to find a niche for its A380s, consistently changing the route map.
-We’ve gone from 2x daily A380s flights to JFK down to one, and we’ve seen the A380 pop up in Seoul, Mumbai and parts of Australia at various times.
+We’ve gone from at least one daily A380 flights to Heathrow down to none at all, as the route is now operated predominantly by 787 Dreamliners.
+We’ve seen the A380 pop up in Seoul, Mumbai and parts of Australia at various times.

 Number of A380s in fleet: 10